 Until Amsterdam’s canals are pristine perhaps it is wiser to visit one of the many official outdoor swimming spots around the Netherlands.
 Zwemwater, an app and website, lists more than 800 swimming locations around the country, providing up-to-date information about swimming water quality.

 The app features an interactive map and rates locations using three categories of water quality: goed (good), waarschuwing (warning) and zwemverbod/negatief zwemadvies (swimming ban/negative swimming advice).

 The swimming advice is based on water quality checks conducted by the governmental department Rijkswaterstaat, the provinces, area services and water boards.
 Zwemwater gathers the data from these separate sources and displays it on the app and website.

 The app also mentions the dates of the most recent and upcoming water quality checks, and provides information on facilities available at each location.
 Water quality is only measured at outdoor swimming spots during official bathing season (May 1st to October 1st).

 In true Dutch fashion the responsibility of choosing to swim or not lies with the individual.
 For locations with a warning, meaning that swimming there can be hazardous for health, people are permitted to swim, but must assess themselves if there is a health risk (for example by checking for algal bloom).
 On these occasions young children and elderly people, who are the most vulnerable, are advised to find a different spot to swim.

 Swimming in the future

-Perhaps by summer 2016 select canals in Amsterdam will start appearing on the Zwemwater app.
+Perhaps in a few years certain canals in Amsterdam will start appearing on the Zwemwater app.
 Then everyone will be able to enjoy a dip in Amsterdam waters, only mind the rusty bikes!